 The consumer price index (CPI) in 1922 was 16.8. the Bureau of Labor Statistics uses this CPI value to track inflation on a monthly basis.

-According to the Bureau of Labor Statistics, the dollar experienced an average inflation rate of 2.84% per year.
-Prices in 2017 are 1357.0% higher than prices in 1922.
+According to the Bureau of Labor Statistics consumer price index, the dollar experienced an average inflation rate of 2.84% per year.
+Prices in 2018 are 1375.0% higher than prices in 1922.

 |CPI in 1922||16.8|

 Politics and news often influence economic performance.
 Here's what was happening at the time:

 Raw data for these calculations comes from the Bureau of Labor Statistics' Consumer Price Index (CPI), established in 1913.
 Inflation data from 1665 to 1912 is sourced from a historical study conducted by political science professor Robert Sahr at Oregon State University.